gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-25-Installing-and Upgrading-Docker-on-Ubuntu.md

 > **Note from the official documentation**: Ubuntu Utopic 14.10 and 15.04 exist in Docker's *`APT`* repository but no longer officially supported.

-REMINDER TO MYSELF:
-Read up till the end of this note before running any command on your machine....if you don't want waste time.

 <!--more-->